 Every second counts.

 Within minutes, an allergic reaction may turn into a life-threatening severe allergic reaction.
 Sometimes the reaction can occur in two phases, with another reaction occurring up to 38 hours after the initial reaction.
+Patients should seek medical care (call 911) immediately after experiencing a severe allergic reaction.

 If you are unsure if you are experiencing a severe allergic reaction, it is generally better to use EpiPen®.